Why this Vote is Important

 How do I vote?

-You will receive an email by 27 April 2015 (2PM GMT) with voting instructions.
-After receiving voting credentials from Votenet via email, type in the web address https://eballotuv.votenet.com/isaca into your address bar.
-Make sure you are not performing a search for the web site.
-You can access the online site with any device that has a full web browser (computers, smart phones, tablets, etc.)
+You will receive an email by 27 April at 9AM CDT (UTC -5 hours) with voting instructions.
+You can access the online site with any device that has a full web browser (computers, smart phones, tablets, etc.).

 The online system will prompt you to enter your username and activation code (“credentials”) and then to create and confirm an 8-digit password.
 Then, it will prompt you to login using your username and password.
 This three-step process keeps your vote secret and safe.
 No one has access to your password.
 Note that your username is carried across each step so there is no need to enter it again.